Gvila92/P5WanderLust/README.md

 python server/app.py

 #Create a new terminal and then run these commands
+-make sure you are in the Frontend  which is located in the client

-cd client or where the front end is located
+cd client

-npm install --prefix client
-           or
 npm install

-#To run the the front end server

-npm start --prefix client
-         or
 npm start

 #the package.json contains all the depencencies as well as a proxy